 Plan A: Thirty credits in course work including a six-credit thesis (CRJ 8999).

 This plan is designed for students who intend to pursue doctoral work in the social sciences and who demonstrate exceptional ability in research methods.
-Consult the Department Chairperson or the Graduate Director for further details.
+Consult the Graduate Director for further details.